 The energy efficiency experts at Dr. Energy Saver of Hudson Valley specialize in installing all types of insulation, including spray foam insulation, and more specifically, closed-cell polyurethane spray foam.
 We use spray foam insulation as just one component of our whole home energy upgrades.

-Contact us to learn more about the benefits of spray foam insulation and how it can help increase your comfort and lower your utility bills in Middletown, Spring Valley, Monroe, Monsey, New City, Nanuet, New Windsor, Suffren, Warwick, Nyack, and surrounding areas.
+Contact us to learn more about the benefits of spray foam insulation and how it can help increase your comfort and lower your utility bills in Middletown, Cornwall, Pine Bush, Nanuet, New Windsor, Suffren, Warwick, Nyack, and surrounding areas.
 We are your trusted home energy efficiency and spray foam insulation contractor in New York.

 1-part foam: This is a common type of spray foam that comes in pressurized cans and is sold at hardware and home improvement stores.
 The single-component foam is made out of a sticky material that expands immediately after application.
 The rate of expansion depends on the type that you buy.
 This foam is sometimes called an “insulating foam sealant,” because it seals gaps as well as insulates.